preservim/vim-pencil/README.markdown

 ## Default textwidth

-You can configure the textwidth to be used in **HardPencil** mode when no textwidth is set globally, locally, or available via modeline.
+You can configure the textwidth to be used in **PencilHard** mode when no textwidth is set globally, locally, or available via modeline.
 It defaults to `74`, but you can change that value in your `.vimrc`:

 ```vim
 let g:pencil#textwidth = 74